What is a Staffing Agency, and How Do They Work?

 How do staffing agencies make money?

-Staffing agencies charge employers markup on hourly wages (typically 40-75% above worker pay rates).
+Staffing agencies make money by charging employers a markup on hourly wages (typically 40-75% above worker pay rates).
 For temp-to-hire conversions or direct hire placements, agencies may charge placement fees (10-25% of annual salaries).

 Do candidates pay staffing agency fees?